-How is this clinic different from other veterinary clinics in Lexington KY?
+How is this clinic different from other veterinary clinics?

 We are located on the campus of Fayette County School’s AgriScience Center, and allow students to observe and learn from our doctors and staff.
 Ours is the first-ever animal hospital located where students with an interest in veterinary medicine are mentored by professionals and are a part of an animal hospital’s daily functions.

 Will I be going in a school with my pet?